Upgrade of the Trigger and Data Acquisition System for Continuous Imaging and Multi-Camera Operation in CYGNO: Continuous Imaging T-DAQ Upgrade

 \subsection{Performance Validation}

 The continuous imaging T-DAQ upgrade was validated through a series of dedicated tests aimed at verifying the integrity and timing consistency of the acquired data.
-The camera acquisition was confirmed to be stable, with no skipped or duplicated frames observed during dedicated runs.
+The DAQ was confirmed to correctly handle the continuous camera acquisition, with no skipped or duplicated frames observed in the recorded data during dedicated runs.
 In a representative test, a sequence of 1039 consecutive frames was acquired over a duration of approximately 6~min and 46~s, with no skipped or duplicated images observed.
 The camera-provided timestamp exhibits a uniform progression consistent with the configured exposure time.
 The distribution of timestamp differences, evaluated with a binning of $1~\mu$s corresponding to the hardware resolution, shows two discrete values with a peak-to-peak spread of $1~\mu$s.
 This behavior indicates that the observed jitter is limited by the intrinsic timestamp granularity and confirms the temporal stability of the continuous acquisition.
-In addition, the camera frame index was verified to increase monotonically throughout the run, demonstrating the absence of frame losses.\\ On the PMT side, the correct operation of the trigger logic and the extended time-tagging was validated using periodic test signals.
+In addition, the camera frame index was verified to increase monotonically throughout the run, demonstrating the absence of frame losses at the DAQ level.\\ On the PMT side, the correct operation of the trigger logic and the extended time-tagging was validated using periodic test signals.
 The EGTTT was observed to extend the usable timestamp range well beyond the standard 30-bit limit, enabling unambiguous time stamping of PMT events over the full duration of a run, which typically spans from a few minutes up to \(\mathcal{O}(10)\) minutes.
-Together, these tests confirm that the continuous imaging upgrade operates reliably and constitutes a robust foundation for subsequent developments, including multi-camera synchronous acquisition.
+Together, these tests confirm the reliable operation of the DAQ in continuous imaging mode and its capability to correctly acquire and time-stamp data, providing a robust foundation for subsequent developments, including multi-camera synchronous acquisition.